abrahamjj/Game_of_Life/jar/README.md

-Enter java -jar GameOfLife.jar into your command-line to run.
+Enter <u>java -jar GameOfLife.jar</u> into your command-line to run.
 No need for additional parameters.<br>